olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 {% render "partials/figure.html",
   src: "/images/simplifying-genetic-risk/other/action-home-1-@3x",
   alt: "Ideas on representing the test at different levels of abstraction.",
-  caption: "Ideas on representing the test at different levels of abstraction.
+  caption: "Ideas on representing the test at different levels of abstraction."
 %}

 {% render "partials/figure.html",